 About us!
 Hello my name is Amy Renee, Director of Arabian Flair Belly Dance.
 I invite you to experience the ancient art of Middle Eastern belly dance and Middle Eastern drumming in a class setting.

-My studies began in 1998 after borrowing a video of Alexandra King.
+My belly dancing studies began in 1998 after borrowing a video of Alexandra King.
 Ms. King was such a wonderful instructor, even on a DVD, that I started my hunt for a real teacher.
 I found that in Troupe Arabesque, who I danced and studied with for 10 years.
 In 1999 I basically tricked my sweet husband into taking a drum lesson.
-That year, Benito learned to drum and began performing with me.
+That year, Benito learned to drum and began performing with me in local events.

-All those years I studied American Cabaret, Turkish, and Egyptian belly dance.
+All those years I studied American Cabaret, Turkish, and Egyptian belly dance in dance studios and workshops.
 Building a diverse, strong skill and choreography repertoire.
 I learned finger cymbals, cane dance, sword, candle, veil, double veil, fire, and started to play the doumbek/darbuka.
 In 2002 I began teaching at the local YMCA.
 When I started to teach, my students wanted to learn whole dances, so I wrote choreography for groups and soloist.

 In 2008, Benito and I opened Arabian Flair Belly Dance.
 We were a dance company without our own studio.
 Moving studios three times, looking for a permanent space to make our own.
 April 2012 we found our cozy little studio space in Railroad Square.
 We have been here almost a year.
 It has been a fulfilling and exciting, at times scary, experience.
 We are still growing!